fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 Links and labels are application scoped.
 Whenever a specific Spin application (say `todo-app`) needs to access the database resource (`projects`), it will do so via the label "data".

-The Spin application does not need to know the true name of the Cloud resource (`inspiring-otter` database) that it is interacting with.
+The Spin application does not need to know the true name of the Cloud resource (`projects` database) that it is interacting with.

 A label is understood by all the components within a single application, but the labels applied do not hold any significance to other Spin applications.